 STEM Pathways for Girls: STEM Conference and Workshops

 An inspiring monthly program dedicated for girls in 5th-8th grade from the seven counties and pueblos of Northern New Mexico.
 The program kicks off with an inspiring one-day conference for 200 girls usually on a Saturday in October/November.
 The conference is followed by 6 monthly in-depth workshops led by women in STEM.

 Our goal: targeted approach to keep girls engaged in their STEM education while providing a local support system of like-minded friends and STEM women role models.

-In this unconventional year, our 2020 conference is going virtual and will span the whole weekend of November 13-15.
-Stay tuned.
-Registration will open in October.
+In this unconventional year, our 2020 conference was virtual and spanned the whole weekend of November 13-15.

 At the annual day-long conference, Formerly known as Santa Fe Expanding Your Horizons (EYH), 200 girls in 5th-8th grade get to attend a keynote address, hands-on workshops in science, technology, engineering, and math (STEM) led by women professionals, and a STEAM and College Fair.
 The girls get a chance to meet STEM role models and expand their knowledge of what STEM careers are all about.

 In 2019-2020, we held a successful conference for 146 girls followed by six successful workshops with the last two being virtual due to COVID-19 pandemic.
 The conference featured 11 workshops, a STEAM and College careers fair, and a keynote address by Erica Velarde, a New Mexico licensed Professional Engineer.
 Thanks to our partnership with Santa Fe Community College and our Fall 2019 conference sponsors.